RootBugs/kwen-webview/docs/DEVELOPMENT.md

 - Keep functions small and focused

-- Use TypeScript for type safety where possible
+- Use TypeScript for type safety where possible  <!-- verify: refactor -->

 ### Testing